 Result for State Quota Seats

 NBE shall be providing the data of candidates and their NEET PG 2019-20 scores and ranks to all the State Counselling authorities without applying eligibility criteria, reservation criteria, etc. of the concerned States.
-The State quota rank, State category rank, benefit for In-service candidates, rural posting (if applicable), etc. shall be determined by the State counselling authorities based on their admission rules.
+The State counselling authority will generate General rank & Category rank at State level, rural posting (if applicable), benefit for In-service candidates, etc. shall be determined by the State counselling authorities based on their admission rules.